karolinachalupova/DiplomaThesis/README.md

 # DiplomaThesis
-Explaining Equity Returns with Interpretable Machine Learning
+Explaining Equity Returns with Interpretable Machine Learning.
 WIP.

-The text of the thesis is in the `Thesis.pdf` file in `latex` folder.
+## Way ahead
+- train networks similar to Gu et al., 2018: Empirical asset pricing via machine learning.
+- interpret them: feature importance, shapley values, other?
+- see what influences interpretability to be robust vs. fragile
+  - measures of fragility:
+       - how much the interpretation differ for different random seeds?
+       - is the network suspectible to adversarial attack on interpretability as in Zou (Interpretation of Neural Networks is Fragile)?
+They show that a small change in input can dramatically alter interpretation.
+  - studied factors to influence interpretability:
+      - depth of neural net (0-5 hidden layers)
+      - other?